9brada6/tabs-with-posts/development.md

 ### Documentation

 - Don't forget to add CSS specificity in documentation
-- Dont forget to say that tabs are not displayed when only a single tab is displayed.
+- Don't forget to say that tabs are not displayed when only a single tab is displayed.
+- Tell how to regenerate icons if one is not displayed.

 ## 🎉 Todo: After first release